mtlgreen/mtlgreen.com/content/activities/01-07-2017-Big_Sample_Post/index.md

 ## Code and Syntax Highlighting

 Code blocks are part of the Markdown spec, but syntax highlighting isn't.
-However, many renderers -- like Github's and *Markdown Here* -- support syntax highlighting. *Markdown Here* supports highlighting for dozens of languages (and not-really-languages, like diffs and HTTP headers); to see the complete list, and how to write the language names, see the [highlight.js demo page](http://softwaremaniacs.org/media/soft/highlight/test.html).
+However, many renderers -- like Github's and *Markdown Here* -- support syntax highlighting. *Markdown Here* supports highlighting for dozens of languages (and not-really-languages, like diffs and HTTP headers) to see the complete list, and how to write the language names, see the [highlight.js demo page](http://softwaremaniacs.org/media/soft/highlight/test.html).

 ```no-highlight
 Inline `code` has `back-ticks around` it.